 - How do we use out-of-class time effectively?

-If you have any questions about the modules or would like to request access via Blackboard, email Kaila Colyott at KColyott@KU.edu.
+If you would like to request access via Blackboard, please email Kaila Colyott at KColyott@KU.edu with a short summary of how you plan to use the materials (small group, seminar, etc.).

 Consultations [Available by Appointment]